INDIA IS BUILDING IT'S STARTUP STORY

 52%

-Share of all MSMEs located in rural India
+Share of all MSMEs located in rural India over a total of 3.25 crore enterprises

 Source: IBEF, India's MSME Sector Report